CatalysmsServerManager/docs/docs/en/CPM/chat-commands.md

 The process is as follows:

-1. Stand atop a storage box for use as your trading chest and type **/rtc**
+1. Stand atop a secure storage chest for use as your trading chest and type **/rtc**
 2. Place the items you want to trade into your chest and type **/rti \<playername\>** (note: you can use partial names, like 'Corr' instead of 'Corran'; see the Player Names section below for more info)
 3. If you need to cancel the trade at any time from here until the end, you can type **/cti** to cancel the trade.
 4. Once both sides have performed the /rti process, the mod will show both parties a list of what is being traded.
 At any time from here until the end, you can type /lti to repeat the list of items marked for trade.